amakovec/sdr-home-automation-talk-osuosc/OSC_RTL-SDR_Talk.md

 ## About Me
 * Senior in Electrical Engineering at Ohio State
 * President of Amateur Radio Club at Ohio State (W8LT)
-* Member of Open Source Club for 3 years, active for 1.5